Dvir Abramovich: Anti-Defamation Commission

 In one instance, Abramovich took issue with a skit by John Safran on his 2009 show Race Relations in which the presenter made out in Anne Frank's attic with his supposed girlfriend Katherine Hicks, whom Safran described as a "A Blonde haired Aryan".
 Abramovich wrote that "Safran's exploitative approach drains the Holocaust of its tragic context (the death camps, the starvation, the shootings, the burning of bodies, the mounds of hair, shoes and glasses)".
 Another comedic stunt by Safran that Abramovich reacted to was a mock-gassing of Holocaust denier David Irving.
 Abramovich saying "Why didn't anyone tell him (Safran)... that there was no humour to be mined from atrocity, that trivialising genocide for silly comic pay-off is inexcusable?"

 In 2017, Justice Michael Kirby compared the same sex marriage plebiscite to aspects of the Nazi regime.
 On this matter, Abramovich was at odds with the Executive Council of Australian Jewry.
-Abramovich responded to Kirby that "invoking such inappropriate and offensive analogies to advance any agenda undermines the historical truth and the meaning of the Holocaust, and only serves to trivialise the extermination of six million Jews and millions of others, which, as we know, included gay people." while ECAJ responded that Abramovich's views were a "misconstruction of Justice Kirby’s comments in the media and was manifestly unwarranted."
+Abramovich responded to Kirby that "invoking such inappropriate and offensive analogies to advance any agenda undermines the historical truth and the meaning of the Holocaust, and only serves to trivialise the extermination of six million Jews and millions of others, which, as we know, included gay people." while ECAJ responded that Abramovich's views were a "misconstruction of Justice Kirby's comments in the media and was manifestly unwarranted."
 Abramovich responded by criticising the ECAJ for increasing divisions in the community.

-Abramovich and the Anti-Defamation Commission under his leadership have been criticised for focusing too much on defend the Israeli government against anti-Zionists rather than for its original mission of challenging racism and bigotry.
-One of the critics, the Australian Jewish Democratic Society, have also alleged that Abramovich has used his position in the ADC for self-aggrandisement.
+Abramovich and the Anti-Defamation Commission under his leadership have been criticised for focusing too much on defending the Israeli government and targeting anti-Zionists rather than its original mission of challenging racism and bigotry.
+One of the critics, the Australian Jewish Democratic Society, have alleged that Abramovich has used his position in the ADC for self-aggrandisement.

 Other activities

 Abramovich has been a columnist at The Australian Jewish News since 2001, authoring the Counterpunch column.
 He has also contributed opinion pieces for both Fairfax and News Ltd publications.

-Abramovich is notable within the Jewish community and at times has been asked to speak at communal events, such as the Melbourne Writers Festival, Melbourne Film Festival as well as being interviewed at times on ABC Radio.
+Abramovich is notable within the Jewish community and at times has been asked to speak at communal events, such as the Melbourne Writers Festival, Melbourne Film Festival as well as being interviewed on ABC Radio.

+In July 2024, Abramovich claimed on Melbourne radio station 3AW that a Hamas flag had been flown at Melbourne's Fitzroy Gardens.
+He called the display of the flag, which was later revealed by Media Watch to be a flag commemorating the martyrdom of the grandson of Muhammad, "a declaration of war ... against every Australian".
+While 3AW and the Herald Sun removed references to the story, the interview remains on Abramovich's Facebook page.